March 30, 2023

 Maternity Benefit is paid to women who:

-Here’s more information on Maternity Benefit Eligibility
+Refer to our detailed guide for more information on Maternity Benefit Eligibility.

 The Irish Department of Social Protection (DSP) provides family income supplements and social welfare payments like Maternity Benefit, Adoptive Benefit, and Child Benefit.

-But that may not be enough for pregnant employees.
-They will also need health insurance coverage for consultations, vaccinations, antenatal classes, and more.
+Ireland’s Maternity Benefit offers financial support for your pregnant employees on maternity leave, but that alone may not be enough.
+They also need health insurance coverage for consultations, vaccinations, antenatal classes, and more.

-Join Kota to make sure your pregnant employees are cared for!
+Join Kota to make sure your pregnant employees are cared for.

 Article written by